elbwalker/sgtm-client-template/example/README.md

 ## Quick Demo Setup Info
 The "examples" folder contains a demo implementation that can be used to send test events to your own endpoint.
-It is not a "production ready" init script but you can build your own implementation and walker destination setup in a similar way to make sure that the client template gets all data needed to be processed by GA4-
+It is not a "production ready" init script but you can build your own implementation and walker destination setup in a similar way to make sure that the client template gets all data needed to be processed by GA4.

 - create a new client template in ssGTM and import tpl file
-- upload demo page and init script to a web server (or test locally) and adjust the endpoint URL in the demo page (use `data-endpoint` attribute) to match your ssGTM
+- upload demo page and init script to a web server (or test locally) and adjust the endpoint URL in the demo page (use `data-endpoint` attribute) to match your ssGTM.
+This example sends events to [httpbin](https://httpbin.org/anything) instead of a real ssGTM endpoint per default.
 - open page in a web browser and see events occur in the console and get sent to ssGTM
 - debug ssGTM in preview to see events and event data